-How long can a plant run with their generators?
+How long can a nuclear power plant operate with their generators?
 Until they either run out of fuel or until they break down.
-Both circumstances are inevitable in a true SHTF world.
+Both circumstances are potentially inevitable in a SHTF world.

-So, I have assembled the following map which illustrates all of the operating nuclear power plants in the United States, and have added a 50 mile radius (100 mile diameter) circle around each one.
+I have assembled the following map which illustrates all of the operating nuclear power plants in the United States, and have added a 50 mile radius (100 mile diameter) circle around each one.

-I have chosen a 50-mile radius as a reasonable distance factor, given that generally speaking…any radioactive fallout will dissipate according to the inverse-square-law.
-Wind patterns WILL affect this however, and the method of fallout will also affect the spread pattern (explosion and altitude versus meltdown, etc.) however I believe this is a fair guideline to consider as a minimum and perhaps somewhat safe distance for starters.
+I have chosen a 50-mile radius as a reasonable distance factor, given that generally speaking – any radioactive fallout will dissipate according to the inverse-square-law.
+Wind patterns WILL affect this however, and the method of fallout will also affect the spread pattern (explosion and altitude versus meltdown, etc.) however I believe this is a fair guideline to consider as a minimum and perhaps somewhat safe distance – for starters…